Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Unsteady numerical results

 \subsubsection{SWS initial condition}

-Next consider the simulation initiated with a SWS integral curve shown in figure \ref{fig:wave_profiles_+-+:t=0}.
-Once again, a disturbance appears at the valley between zones 2 and 3, and travels backwards (figure \ref{fig:wave_profiles_+-+:t=11.8494}) until it reaches the point B. A shock is created between the two sonic points (figure \ref{fig:wave_profiles_+-+:t=51.6496}).
-The shock links the supersonic flow (weak solution) behind the sonic point A to the new subsonic state (strong solution) ahead of the point B. The internal shock catches up to the detonation front (figures \ref{fig:wave_profiles_+-+:t=51.6496} to \ref{fig:wave_profiles_+-+:t=350.576}) in the same manner as described in the WWS case.
-Following this, a new shock is created downstream of sonic point B to adjust the flow to match the rear boundary condition.
-This new shock wave slowly distances itself from the front.
+Next consider a simulation initiated with the SWS integral curve shown in figure \ref{fig:wave_profiles_+-+:t=0}.
+A disturbance (figure \ref{fig:wave_profiles_+-+:t=11.8494}) creates an internal shock (figure \ref{fig:wave_profiles_+-+:t=51.6496}) which catches up to the detonation front (figure \ref{fig:wave_profiles_+-+:t=350.576}) in the same manner as described in the WWS case.
+Another shock is then created downstream of sonic point B, joining newly supersonic flow (with respect to the detonation front) behind point B to subsonic flow of the rear boundary condition.
+This new shock wave distances itself from the front (figure \ref{fig:wave_profiles_+-+:end}).

-Again, the detonation is slightly under-driven before the internal shock arrives at the front, after which it is slightly over-driven.

-The characteristic diagram is shown in figure \ref{fig:characteristics_+-+}.
-Rear of the domain has been omitted as it is largely uniform like that of figure \ref{fig:characteristics_--+}.
-Characteristics at point A initially diverge while those at point B converge.
-The internal shock is formed and the characteristics at point B then all become right-facing.
-The internal shock reaches point A, and a rear-travelling shock is then formed at point B and the characteristics at point B begin to diverge.
+The characteristics are shown in figure \ref{fig:characteristics_+-+}.
+Formation of the first internal shock occurs like in the WWS case.
+The second shock then forms behind sonic point B, where characteristics now diverge, and slowly travels away from the front.
+The rear of the domain is largely uniform with characteristics travelling towards the shock.